Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Christine Rasmussen and Peter Skands for their help with Pythia.
-We would also like to thank Frank Krauss for useful discussions.
-CD is supported by by the Fund for Scientific Research F.N.R.S. through the F.6001.19 convention.
-JS is grateful for support from COFUND.
-ACV is supported by the Arthur B. McDonald Institute Canada First Research Excellence Fund (CFREF).
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through the Ministry of Research and Innovation.
+We thank Christine Rasmussen and Peter Skands for their help with PYTHIA.
+We also thank Frank Krauss for useful discussions.
+The work of C. D. was supported by the Fund for Scientific Research F.N.R.S.through the F.6001.19 convention.
+J. S. is grateful for support from COFUND.
+A.C.V. is supported by the Arthur B. McDonald Canadian Astroparticle Physics Research Institute, the Canadian Foundation for Innovation and the Ontario Ministry of Economics Development, Job Creation and Trade (MEDJCT).
+Research at Perimeter Institute was supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through MEDJCT.